Chart Color Schemes

 Collinsville faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 10.3%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (0.8%).
-Trade and technical skills are prominent, with 44.2% of residents aged 15+ holding vocational credentials - advanced diplomas (6.9%) and certificates (37.3%).
+The area's university qualification rate is 10.3%, significantly lower than the Australian average of 30.4%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most prevalent at 8.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (0.8%).
+Vocational credentials are held by 44.2% of residents aged 15 and above, with advanced diplomas at 6.9% and certificates at 37.3%.

 Frequently Asked Questions - Education